 - WBLOCK: This command writes a block to a file.
 This allows you to use the block in all drawings not just the current one. - EXPLODE: Allows you to separate a block into its individual parts.
-The EXPLODE command may be accessed in the Modify panel. - BASE (Set Base point):

-Set the insertion base point for the current drawing.
-The base point is the reference point used when creating and inserting your block.
+The EXPLODE command may be accessed in the Modify panel. - BASE (Set Base point): The base point is the reference point used when creating and inserting your block.
 This point should not be arbitrary.
 It should have some relationship with the block and with the object or space in which it will be inserted.